 - Social Science

 The intent of the author may be to inform, persuade, or speculate, but usually the author’s tone remains roughly neutral due to the nature of the content.
 Subtle clues may indicate an author is for or against certain ideas, but these opinions will rarely be extreme.

-Outside knowledge of each field is not required to answer questions correctly in this section, and the passages are meant to cover material you do not already know.
-Nevertheless, rough familiarity with the general vocabulary and writing style used in each field can build your confidence and speed you up on Test Day.
-Reading through recent editions of journals, such as the Journal of the American Pharmaceutical Association and Science, and magazines, such as National Geographic and Scientific American, will increase your familiarity with this type of material.
+Outside knowledge of each field is not required to answer questions correctly, and the passages are meant to cover material you do not already know.
+However, familiarity with the general vocabulary and writing style used in each field can build your confidence and speed you up on the day of your official PCAT.
+Reading through recent editions of journals, such as the Journal of the American Pharmacists Association and Humanities, and magazines, such as Discover and Scientific American, will increase your familiarity with this type of material.

-Critical Reading questions are always about the corresponding passage.
+The PCAT Critical Reading section tests your ability to comprehend, analyze, and interpret reading passages.
+Questions are always about the corresponding passage—you do not need any outside knowledge.
 You are not necessarily looking for the answer choices that are the most factual but rather those that correspond best with the author and the passage.
 If you do have prior knowledge in a field, you must be careful not to apply that to the questions and instead only answer based on the information in the passage.
-Therefore, before you can tackle a Critical Reading question, you must read at least some of the corresponding passage.
-There are four things you really need to know about PCAT reading:

 Here are Kaplan’s top four tips for PCAT Reading: